Published on 01.10.2021 | Last updated on 18.11.2024

 SatCom networks have traditionally been built as closed and proprietary solutions with no need, for example, for multi-vendor interoperability.
 What are the benefits for the global SatCom market of the current 3GPP efforts to standardize NTNs?

-– 3GPP is currently making every effort to define and standardize the enhancements to the 5G system and the New Radio protocol (NR) to support satellite networks.
+– The 3GPP is currently making every effort to define and standardize the enhancements to the 5G system and the New Radio protocol (NR) to support satellite networks.
 They should apply to all satellite network orbits (LEO, MEO, GEO), all types of terminal (handset, VSAT, ESIM, IoT devices), all services, and all satellite frequency spectrum.
 This will create a single ecosystem and global market for all SatCom solutions, while also making it easier for satellites to be integrated into mobile systems, describes Chuberre.

 – 3GPP NTN standard will surely bring a lot of benefits to both satellite industry as well as consumers.
 For example, the standardization will draw more chipset and device manufactures to the SatCom world and thus, bring the prices down through competition.
 Integrating the terrestrial and non-terrestrial networks provides reach to truly global coverage and seamless service continuity, says Puttonen.